 The activities around good deeds and kindness help children learn a most important life-long interpersonal skill and raises the self-esteem of those children who may go unnoticed and unloved far too often.

-There are numerous benefits attached to paying random acts of kindness forward and helping someone else in need.
+There are numerous benefits attached to paying kindness forward and helping someone else in need.
 Specifically:

 We have included a few ideas for activities in this package that teachers could facilitate in their classes to share the message of Pay It Forward May.